omkarcloud/botasaurus/README.md

 scrape_heading_task()
 ```

 - Use the request module.
 The Request Object is smart and, by default, visits any link with a Google Referrer.
-It works, although you will need to use retries.
+Although it works, you will need to use retries.

 ```python
 from botasaurus.request import request, Request